Bita-Panahi/meal-kit-analytics/README.md

 - **Leakage-safe churn framing.** The model only uses customer behaviour up to a selected cutoff week, while the churn label is based on what happens after that point.
 This keeps the prediction setup realistic and avoids using future information by mistake.
 - **Simple, readable model.** I used logistic regression as the main model so the results are easier to interpret.
 The feature weights give a clear view of which factors increase churn risk, such as longer time since last order or recent late deliveries.
 - **Practical evaluation.** The A/B testing section reports the statistical result and translates it into a short recommendation.
+This is a simple first-pass experiment analysis, not a full causal analysis.
 The demand section starts with a simple baseline forecast, then points to seasonal forecasting as a natural next step instead of overcomplicating the first version.

 ## The data is synthetic (on purpose)